thirdtank/brut/brutrb.com/forms.md

 end
 ```

-Checkboxes can be rendered by `Inputs::TextField.for_form_input`, and their `value` attribute would always be the string `"true"`.
+Checkboxes can be rendered by a `Brut::FrontEnd::Components::Inputs::TextField`, and their `value` attribute would always be the string `"true"`.
 If the form's value for the input is the string `"true"`, the checkbox would have the `checked` attribute:

 ```html
 <!-- Form.new(params: { remember: "true" }) -->